 You won’t remember the two weeks of eating in and watching library DVDs, but you’ll remember three days of fun with your buddies.
 And there are lots of ways to have a social life and still save money!

 16. You can find common ground with just about anyone, anywhere

 Regardless of a person’s gender, age, race or religion there are common denominators to the human experience – falling in love, being homesick, laughing at baby animals.
 You don’t even need to speak the same language to share an appreciation for these things.
 You’d be amazed how far you can get with most people just by smiling and asking them questions.

 17. Don’t buy the cheapest version.
 Buy the second cheapest.

 This trick has saved me a lot of money.
 And many hangovers.
 Usually the cheapest version of something (vodka, eye shadow, shoes) is noticeably dicey.
 But the second-cheapest?
 Not so bad!
 And it’s possible to make cheap things look nice!

 18. Make an extra copy

 Of your keys, your lease, your birth certificate, your social security card.
-Then give said copy to someone trust worthy.
+Then give said copy to someone trustworthy.

-For realz.
+Seriously.
 It’s pretty gratifying in a slightly disgusting way.